alcides-schulz/AdventOfCode/README.md

 - Testing: Developing good testing habits to ensure your solution works for various edge cases and the full input.
 - Language Proficiency: Becoming more comfortable and fluent in your chosen programming language by applying its features to diverse problems.
 - Reading Documentation: Often, the efficient solution relies on a built-in function or library that you might not be familiar with, encouraging you to explore language documentation.
-- Community Learning: Observing how others solve the same problems (after solving them yourself) can expose you to new techniques, algorithms, and elegant coding styles.
+- Community Learning: Observing how others solve the same problems (after solving them by myself) can expose you to new techniques, algorithms, and elegant coding styles.
 - Persistence and Resilience: Some problems are truly challenging, and sticking with them, even when stuck, fosters valuable problem-solving resilience.

 # What's next ?